Hitting the road this Canada Day long weekend?

 3. Pack an emergency roadside kit

 Emergency car kits aren’t just for the winter.
-Make sure you’ve got one for your road trip too that includes things like a first-aid kit, flashlights, snacks and bottled water, as well as a properly inflated spare tire.
+Make sure you’ve got one for your road trip too that includes things like a first-aid kit, flashlights (with extra batteries), snacks and bottled water, as well as a properly inflated spare tire.
 It should also include toilet paper (when there’s no bathroom in sight), hand sanitizer, extra face masks, a basic toolkit, a tire pressure gauge, a jug of windshield washer fluid, jumper cables, and emergency flares or reflectors.

-4. Gas ain’t cheap, factor its cost into your vacation budget
+4. Gas isn't cheap.
+Factor its cost into your budget

 5. Protect your home

-If you’ll be gone for more than a few days, ask a family member, close friend or trusted neighbour to collect your mail, put out your garbage or recycling bin on pickup day, park in your driveway occasionally, and finally enter your house periodically.
+If you’ll be gone for more than a few days, ask a family member, close friend, or trusted neighbour to collect your mail, put out your garbage or recycling bin on pickup day, park in your driveway occasionally, and enter your house periodically.